PartialVolume/shredos.x86_64/README.md

 menuentry "shredos" {
 	linux /boot/shredos console=tty3 loglevel=3 shredos_exclude_boot_disc="yes"
 ```
-- **Method 2:** The second method is to create a empty file on the ShredOS boot disc at this specific location `/etc/shredos/shredos_exclude_disc`.
-This method will work irespective of whether you created the ShredOS boot disc with dd, Rufus or copied the .iso/.img to a Ventoy flash drive.
+- **Method 2:** The second method is to create a empty file on the ShredOS boot disk at this specific location `/etc/shredos/shredos_exclude_disc`.
+This method will work irespective of whether you created the ShredOS boot disk with dd, Rufus or copied the .iso/.img to a Ventoy flash drive.

 **WARNING**
 You should not place the string `/etc/shredos/shredos_exclude_disc` on multiple FAT formatted drives or for that matter any drive irrespective of formatting, expecting all the drives with this string to not appear in nwipe or not get wiped in interactive mode.
 The file `/etc/shredos/shredos_exclude_disc` should only appear on the one and only ShredOS boot drive on the system.
 Any other drives that contain `/etc/shredos/shredos_exclude_disc` will appear in nwipe and WILL get wiped in autonuke mode.